Plus500 is a CFD broker with a trading platform that offers trading of CFDs on forex, indices, options, commodities, ETFs, and shares.

 This account does not charge any fees when you make deposits or withdrawals, but you are charged a monthly account inactivity fee of $10 if 90 days pass without you logging into your account.

-The Plus500 Retail Account is a spread-only account, with zero commission charges when you open or close trade positions.
+The Plus500 Retail Account is a charges spreads on every trade, with zero commission charges when you open or close trade positions.
 However, swap fees apply for holding a position overnight, and spreads start from around 0.6 pips.

 To start trading with this account, you will need to make a minimum deposit of £100 and the maximum leverage for this account is 1:30.